Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Current implementation
 ++++++++++++++++++++++

-We present here some of the technological choices made in the current Papyri implementation.
+We present here some of the technological choices made in the current *Papyri* implementation.
 The current implementation is targeting only a subset of projects and users that could make use of IRD, and are thus highly opinionated in order to minimise current scope and development effort.
-Understanding the implementation should also not be necessary to use Papyri either as a maintainer or a user, but can help understanding some of the current limitation.
+Understanding the implementation should also **not** be **necessary to use** Papyri either as a maintainer or as a user, but can help understanding some of the current limitation.

 Nothing prevent alternatives and complementary implementations with different choices.
 As long as other implementations also produce (or consume) IRD bundles, they should be perfectly compatible and work together.

 The following sections are thus mostly informative to understand the state of the current code base.
-In particular we are mostly interested into:
+In particular we restricted ourselves to:

 - Producing IRD bundle for the core scientific Python Projects (Numpy, SciPy, matplotlib...)